-A new survey by Machina Research shows acceleration in the pace of adoption of IoT by US companies, as they increasingly recognise the commercial benefits associated with implementation.
+A new survey by Machina Research shows acceleration in the pace of adoption of IoT by US companies, as they increasingly recognize the commercial benefits associated with implementation.
 This growing importance is also having a knock-on effect on budgets, with IoT increasingly setting the agenda for IT.

 The results show that 38% of US companies are actively using IoT solutions today, predominantly for reasons of competitive advantage, and 81% of will have deployed by end 2018.
 As IoT projects gain strategic weight, spending on solutions will quickly grow, comprising 43% of IT budgets by 2020.
 The quick pace of enterprise IoT implementations coincides with a growing acceptance that data generated from connected things has strategic value in many aspects of the enterprise including product development, customer service, operations, and finance, among others.